amichai-bd/riscv-multi-core-lotr/README.md

 # riscv-multi-core-lotr
-An accelerator for multi-thread processing IP.
+Accelerator for multi-thread processing IP.
 LOTR:  Lord-Of-The-Ring
 Based on a Ring architecture to share all memory regions between threads and cores.
 ![image](https://user-images.githubusercontent.com/81047407/117139027-6b3fe480-adb4-11eb-9e2f-6c64a921c99a.png)